DrYenyen/PPPwn-Tinker-GUI/README.md

 4. Put in anything as **Username** and ***Password*** it is recommended for it to be 1 letter that's the same in both fields for better compatibility.
 5. Choose **Automatic** for *DNS Settings* and *MTU Settings*
 6. Choose **Do not use** for *Proxy Server*
 7. Go back and be ready to press on *Test internet connection*

-# PPPwn-Tinker C++ Instructions
+## Running the jailbreak with C++ Instructions
 1. Choose your ethernet interface usually starts with "en" or similair
 2. Select the firmware version your PS4 is on
 3. Select C++ from Select PPPwn Version